ultraego4/website/content/posts/programming/tools/2024_01_28_cmake_intro.md

  - it checks if the fetched  content is already download locally or not

  - 1. include allows to fetch
- - 2. you can decleare the content with FetchContent_Declare (name, repo, branch)
+ - 2. you can declare the content with FetchContent_Declare (name, repo, branch)
  - 3. make the fetched content available in this current project
 Commands:
 ```